andy9775/dataloader/README.md

 - Timeout `time.Duration` - the time after which the batch function will be called if the capacity is not hit. `Default: 6 milliseconds`

+#### Once Strategy

+> The once strategy does not track calls to load and is useful for single calls
+> to the batch function.
+Passing `InBackground: true` to the options allows the
+> batch function to be called in the background, otherwise the batch function is
+> called when Thunk, or ThunkMany, is called.
+It is useful for keeping a
+> consistent API across an application and for automatically performing data
+> queries in a background go routine.

+**`NewOnceStrategy(BatchFunction, Options) func(int) Strategy`**<br>
+NewOnceStrategy returns a functions which returns an instance of the once strategy ignoring the provided capacity value.

+The Options include:

+- InBackground `bool` - if true the batch function will be invoked in a background go routine as soon as Load or LoadMany is called.
+If the batch function executes in the background before calling Thunk/ThunkMany, calls will not block and return data.
+Else calls to Thunk/ThunkMany will block until the batch function executes.

 #### ResultMap

 > ResultMap acts as a wrapper around a basic `map[string]Result` and provides